Echo-Nie/Echo-Nie/README.md

 ## Hi there 👋

-I am **Echo-Nie**.
-My current research focuses on **Mobile Edge Computing, Reinforcement Learning, LLM inference, and AI infra**.
-My future research emphasis will be on **large language models, LLM-based agent systems, and CodeShell LLMs**.
+I am **Echo-Nie**, a student at Peking University.
+My research interests include **LLM inference, Retrieval-Augmented Generation, and In-Context Learning**.

-I’m an open-source lover.
+I’m an open-source enthusiast.
 Feel free to drop an email if you are interested in connecting ✉️[Email](nieyuxuan6@gmail.com).